serag-ai/SAMF/README.md

 |-------------|-------------|
 | image_path  | text        |

-For visual-question answering (VQA), the CSV header is as follows:
+For visual-question answering (VQA), the CSV header is as follows(see `dataset/` for more information):

 | **Question ID** | **Image** | **Question** | **Choice A** | **Choice B** | **Choice C** | **Choice D** | **Answer Choice** | **Answer** |
 |-----------------|-----------|--------------|--------------|--------------|--------------|--------------|-------------------|------------|